beajoynes/netbox-evaluation/plugins/plugins.md

 Utilise plugins with netbox-docker created by users within the Netbox Community on github by creating a custom docker image : https://github.com/netbox-community/netbox-docker/wiki/Using-Netbox-Plugins.

+## Plugins examples :
+* Validity : Validity is the NetBox plugin to write "auto tests" for your network devices.
+You define compliance tests and Validity checks device state or configuration against these tests.
+Main use cases : configuration compliance and pre/post configuration checks.
+* Documents : Faciliate the storage of site, circuit, device type and device specific documents within NetBox
+* Interface synchronisation : Allows you to compare and synchronize interface names and types between devices and device types in NetBox.
+It can be useful for finding and correcting inconsistencies between interfaces when changing the device type.
+* Nbservice: ITSM mapping.

 ## Capabilities
 * Add new data models (tables in the SQL database)